Letterkenny Rovers F.C.: History

 The 2021/22 season saw Rovers win the Donegal League Division Two at the first attempt upon its re-entry to the Donegal Junior League under the guidance of Stephen McConnell.
+The club also launched their FAI Football for All programme in 2022 to grant sporting opportunities to players with a disability.

-Following the disbandment of the Ulster Senior League (USL) at the end of the 2022/23 season, the club’s senior men's team returned to junior football.
+Following the disbandment of the Ulster Senior League (USL) at the end of the 2022–23 season, the club’s senior men's team returned to junior football.
 Letterkenny Rovers were the only club to have participated in every season of the USL.
+In their first season back in the Donegal Junior League, Rovers won the 2023–24 Donegal League First Division and the Brian McCormick Sports Cup.
+The club went one better in the 2024–25 season, achieving a treble by winning the Donegal Junior League Premier Division, the Brian McCormick Sports Cup, and Ulster Junior Cup without a single defeat.

-The 2023/24 season, saw Rovers win the Donegal League First Division and the Brian McCormick Sports Cup.
+More success came Rovers' way in the 2025-26 season with the club winning back to back Donegal League Premier Division titles and the Brian McCormick Sports Cup.
+The league win was dramatic with the team needing a win away to Keadue Rovers, 1-0 behind going into injury time, goals from Lee McMonagle and BJ Banda ensured a dramatic victory clinching the league title.

-The 2024/25 season saw the club achieve a historic treble by winning the Donegal Junior League Premier Division, the Brian McCormick Sports Cup, and Ulster Junior Cup without a single defeat.
+In December 2025, Letterkenny Rovers were announced as a founding team of the FAI National League, a new step in the Republic of Ireland football league pyramid.
+The club are expected to compete in the truncated season of the league, beginning in Autumn 2026.
+In 2025–26, Letterkenny won the Donegal League and Cup double.